Skip to navigation

 Melaka is no longer a busy port, but there's still plenty going on

-I'd assumed that Malaysia was going to be like Indonesia: after all, they're geographically fairly close, they're both predominantly Islamic, and they both have dictatorial leaders.
+I'd incorrectly assumed that Malaysia would be like Indonesia; after all, they're geographically close, they're both predominantly Islamic, and they both have dictatorial leaders.
 So I wasn't prepared for the fact that Malaysia is a totally different travelling experience from Indonesia.
-For a start it's easy.

 Fish drying by the river in Old Melaka